dokato/2drdk/README.md

 This assumes Python 3.7.

-Additionally, we used HDDM python package for HDDM modelling, which requires Python 2.7 (sic!).
+Additionally, we used HDDM python package for HDDM modelling, which requires Python 2.7.

-The data needs to go to `selected/` folder (these are "selected participants" that passed selection criteria from the experiment).
+The data needs to go to `selected/` folder (these are "selected" participants that passed quality control criteria from the experiment).

 Some functionality is tested with `pytest`.